Vatican Museum Tickets : What you need to know for your Visit

 If you did decide to queue up and pay at the door you would pay €17 for entry into the Vatican Museums at full fare.
 Follow our advice for the skip the line tickets, and for only €10 extra (with Sistine Chapel entry) you will get the fast pass for the shorter queue.

 Tip 3 – Discounted self-guided tickets

-A range of discounted fares are available for many different reasons, including Skip the Line Student entry for only €12, only €6 for religious seminary students, and a special half price fares for children under 18.
+A range of discounted fares are available for many different reasons, including Skip the Line Student entry for only €12, only €6 for religious seminary students, and a special half price fares for children under 18 (check prices here).

 What is included with the Vatican Tickets?

-If you have booked tickets on a special Vatican Museums tour then be careful about the St Peter’s element of the tour – once you have passed through to the Basilica you are unable to re-enter the museums to explore some additional attractions at your leisure.
+If you have booked tickets on a special Vatican Museums tour (like this one) then be careful about the St Peter’s element of the tour – once you have passed through to the Basilica you are unable to re-enter the museums to explore some additional attractions at your leisure.